Reunions Student Workers Needed

 When and for how long will I work?

 You will be able to work a varied number of shifts during the Reunions weekend.
-Shifts begin on Thursday, May 28 and end Tuesday, June 2.
-As part of your commitment to work for dining services you will be provided with Interim Housing.
+Shifts begin on Thursday, May 26 and end Tuesday, May 31.
+As part of your commitment to work for Campus Dining you will be provided with Interim Housing.
 You will also be provided with a meal during a shift that you work.
 For example, if you are assigned a lunch shift on Friday, you will be provided with lunch, but you will not be provided with breakfast or dinner.

 How will I be notified of the unit and shifts I have been assigned to work?